snoop2head/Tokenized-Lip-Reading/README.md

 ![finetuning](./assets/finetuning.png)

-- Detached 3D ResNet, Patch Embedding and Transformer Encoder weights for downstream task.
+- Utilized previously pretrained 3D ResNet, patch embedding and transformer encoder weights for downstream task.
-- Encoder is 12 transformers layers, where last 4 encoder layers' hidden states were passed on to classification head.
+- Passed on last 4 encoder layers' hidden states to the classification head.
 - Supplied both the original input and flipped input to the model per training step where the difference between the output logits act as regularization.
-- Applied label smoothing loss and mixup augmentation which is similar to previous literatures.
+- Applied label smoothing loss and mixup augmentation.

 ### Citations